 - Preheat oven to 350°F/ 180°C. Line two large baking trays with parchment/ baking paper or silicone baking mats.
 Set aside.

 - Whisk together the oats, flour, baking soda, salt, cinnamon, and apple pie spice (or other spices) in a large bowl.

-- In another bowl, whisk the melted warm butter, applesauce, brown sugar, and white sugar together until combined.
+- In another bowl, whisk the melted warm butter, applesauce (see note below), brown sugar, and white sugar together until combined.
 Then whisk in the vanilla and egg.
-Pour the wet ingredients into the dry ingredients and whisk until just combined.
+Pour the wet ingredients into the dry ingredients and stir gently until just combined.
 Fold in the diced apple.
 The cookie dough will be thick and sticky.
 (If the dough looks runny, at this stage, you should to chill it for 1-2 hours, to firm up.)